 Benefits of Computer Engineering

 There are many perks of being a computer engineer.
-Here is a list of the benefits that each computer engineer has access to once they enter the field.
+Here are some potential outcomes for computer engineers entering the field.

 - Salary: Computer engineers enjoy salaries two and a half times the national average salary.
-According to the Bureau of Labor Statistics (BLS) the average salary of a computer hardware engineer is $114,600 per year or $55.10 per hour.
-Computer engineers in research and development earn $128,340, which is the highest average salary.
+According to the Bureau of Labor Statistics (BLS) the average salary of a computer hardware engineer is $117,220 per year or $56.36 per hour.
+Computer engineers in computer and peripheral equipment manufacturing earn $140,840 which is the highest average salary.

 - Demand: Another advantage of computer engineering careers is that, according to the BLS, there is a demand across the country, giving computer engineers the flexibility to work almost anywhere.